EXCAVATING AND EXPLORING ITALY!!

 ASEM 2518: Exploring Italy: Classical Rome, Renaissance Florence, Romantic Venice

-This class fulfils the new Common Curriculum requirement for a writing intensive seminar (ASEM).
+This class fulfils Common Curriculum requirement for a Writing Intensive seminar (ASEM).
 The ARTH/ENGL 2613 class is a co-requisite for travel to Italy, so travelers must enroll in both classes.
-Students who wish to travel with us need to fill out an on-line application from the School of Art and Art History website, print it out and bring with a $600 deposit to Jason Kellermeyer at the Shwayder Art Building, Main Office.
+Students who wish to travel with us should print an application, fill it out and bring with a $600 deposit made out to "Travel Square One" to Jason Kellermeyer at the Shwayder Art Building, Main Office.
 We will follow in the footsteps of the artists and writers whom we studied during Fall Quarter and explore the great monuments of Rome, Florence and Venice.

 Rome: The Eternal City

 Classical Monuments, including the Coliseum, the Arch of Constantine, the Arch of Titus, the Roman Forum, and the Pantheon

 Capitoline Museum, with the sculptures of Roman Emperors Marcus Aurelius and Constantine